stujo/helloworld/003-html-layouts-with-css.md

 Most Frameworks are based on a grid system, although flexbox based layouts are becoming more popular as browser support is more widespread

 Today we are going to try one of these CSS Frameworks

+## Bootstrap

+People like to rag on bootstrap, but for getting started it gives us a decent look with little knowledge or effort and it's a decent place to start out

+* **Action Item:** Find a bootstrap layout example and apply it to your page